-How to best manage the failure of systemically important financial firms was the theme of a recent conference at which the latest research on the issue was presented.
+How to best manage the failure of systemically important financial firms was the theme of a conference at which the latest research on the issue was presented.
 Here we summarize that research, the discussions that it sparked, and the areas where considerable work remains.

 One of the most pressing policy issues facing those who supervise financial firms these days is the problem of systemically important financial institutions.
 Sometimes referred to as too big to fail, systemically important financial institutions are ones whose failure has potential destabilizing spillover effects on other financial companies, financial markets, and the real economy.
 The resolution process for such firms too often includes the passing of their losses on to society at large through bailouts of creditors and sometimes shareholders.
 This reduces market discipline, and the attendant moral hazard leads to more risk taking by systemically important financial companies, which in turn reduces the overall stability of the financial system.

 In April 2011, on the heels of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (DFA), the Federal Reserve Bank of Cleveland held a conference on Resolving Insolvent Large and Complex Financial Institutions.
 The goal of the conference was to bring together legal and economic scholars, industry practitioners, and policymakers to address the challenges associated with closing insolvent systemically important financial companies and to consider some potential policy responses.
 This Commentary summarizes the issues discussed at the conference.